microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getbrowserdistributionusercounts.md

 ## Request body

-Do not supply a request body with this method.
+Do not supply a request body for this method.

 ## Response

-If successful, this method returns a `200 OK` response code and a [report](../resources/intune-shared-report.md) object in the response body.

 ### CSV

-If successful, return a `302 Found` response that redirects to a preauthenticated download URL for the report.
+If successful, this method returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
 That URL can be found in the `Location` header in the response.

 Preauthenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header.